colejarczyk/doc/userguide/customers/client/account.rst

 My Points
 ^^^^^^^^^

 *Displays a loyalty points balance and levels details.
-Menu gives him also ability to track all points transfers with detail information regarding the date, point’s state and type and reward (in case of transfers with “spending” type)*
+Menu gives him also ability to track all points transfers with detail information regarding the date, points state and type and reward (in case of transfers with “spending” type)*

 .. image:: /userguide/_images/my_points.png
    :alt:   Client My points